-If your kid needs an Android phone, these are the ones we recommend getting
+If your kid needs an Android phone, these are the ones we recommend

 - Charges using Lighting Cable

-The iPhone SE is a compact phone with big performance that gets four years of updates to keep it running for a long time.

-Best Under $200: Moto E
+Best under $200: Moto E

-The Moto E phones have long been excellent devices that offer a lot of great features at a low cost, and the 2020 model keeps that trend alive.
+The Moto E phones have long been excellent devices that offer many great features at a low cost, and the 2020 model keeps that trend alive.

-The Moto E has a 6.2-inch display utilizing narrow bezels to give this phone a modern look, although it isn't going to win any resolution awards at only 720p.
-This year's Moto E added a second camera to the back for added depth information to help in taking portrait photos.
-Unfortunately, the images are a bit on the blurry side, no matter the style of picture being taken.
+The Moto E has a 6.2-inch display utilizing narrow bezels to give this phone a modern look, although it won't win any resolution awards at only 720p.
+This year's Moto E added a second camera to the back for added depth information to take portrait photos.
+Unfortunately, the images are a bit on the blurry side, no matter the style of picture taken.

-Moto phones run an easy-to-use Android skin, which comes with nice features for launching the camera and turning on the flashlight.
+Moto phones run an easy-to-use Android skin, with nice features for launching the camera and turning on the flashlight.
 The rear fingerprint scanner is fast and will help in keeping people from accessing the phone.
-However, Motorola has stated that the E will not get any major software updates and the security patches will be scarce, so bear that in mind when considering this device.
+However, Motorola has stated that the E will not get any significant software updates, and the security patches will be scarce, so bear that in mind when considering this device.

 Pros: